ThingTrunkOfficial/hellcard-mod-support/docs/CreatingNewInfluence.md

 ![create influence](./content/influence_create.png)

 4. Choose a meaningful name for your new influence.
 5. Now, to make your new influence valid you must choose a ***Class*** for it.
 Click on your newly created influence and under *Object Params* tab find *Class name:* and change it by your liking.
+Reference for all the implemented Influence classes can be found [here](https://thingtrunkofficial.github.io/hellcard-mod-support).
 ![change class](./content/change_class2.png)

 6. Save changes by right clicking on ***Mod*** and selecting *Save All*